CafeDatabase/segment-growth-simulation/README.md

 	Table created.

-NOTE: The script first tries to drop the table in case it exists, so this output is acceptable.
+**NOTE**: The script first tries to drop the table in case it exists, so this output is acceptable.

 4- Run the procedure script.